Wongawallan

 The level of general health in Wongawallan is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Wongawallan shows superior health outcomes as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Wongawallan shows superior health outcomes, as determined by AreaSearch's evaluation of mortality rates and chronic condition prevalence.

 Both younger and older age groups exhibit low incidence of common health issues.
-Private health insurance coverage is relatively low at approximately 51% (~780 people).
+Private health insurance coverage is relatively low at around 51% (~789 people).
 The most prevalent medical conditions are asthma (9.1%) and arthritis (8.2%).
-70.1% of residents claim to be free from medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age residents have a higher prevalence of chronic health conditions than average.
-Wongawallan has 13.5% of its population aged 65 and over (205 people), lower than the state's average of 20.4%.
-Health outcomes among seniors are notably strong, ranking even higher than the general population nationally.
+About 70.1% of residents report no medical ailments, compared to 67.6% in Regional Qld.
+Working-age residents have a higher-than-average prevalence of chronic health conditions.
+As of June 20XX, Wongawallan has 14.6% (224 people) of its population aged 65 and over, lower than the 20.4% regional average.
+Health outcomes among seniors are notably strong, ranking higher nationally than the overall population.

 Frequently Asked Questions - Health